 Are you a math or science whiz?
 Tutoring can be an excellent home-based opportunity, especially for those people who have extensive knowledge of a subject, such as a college student who is majoring in English, a school teacher, or a person who is fluent in a foreign language.
 While these positions don’t require being on the phone, they require face-to-face interaction via a webcam or online software like Skype or Zoom.

 Do you love fashion?
 Are you a creative individual who has an innate sense of style?
 Then try your hand at online personal styling.
 In this role, you’ll curate a set number of clothing items and accessories based on the client’s fashion profile.

 19. Image Reviewer and Photo Editor

 Do you have an eye for execution and detail?
 Then maybe working as a freelance image reviewer or editor is your calling.
 These positions require some experience but are perfect for individuals with a creative flair, and they can be completed 100% online.

 Are you a visual learner?
 Can you type quickly and accurately?
 Then consider working from home as a closed captioner.
 In this position, you’ll view video clips and transcribe the audio portion into text — no phone work required!
 Here are a few hiring companies to check out.

-If you have a working knowledge of two or more languages, along with excellent written communication skills, you could work from home as a translator.
-Translators take one language and translate it into another — the types of projects are varied from simple documents and sub-titles to full-on books.
+If you have a working knowledge of two or more languages, along with excellent written communication skills, you can work from home as a translator.
+Translators take one language and translate it into another, the types of projects are varied from simple documents and sub-titles to full-on books.

 24. Graphic Designer

-Did you know that each service that a doctor provides to a patient has a unique billing code?
-And did you know these billing codes have to be used when doctors bill insurance companies?
-If helping doctors and medical professionals file claims, sounds appealing, medical billing and coding may be your path to working from home.
+Did you know that each service a doctor provides to a patient has a unique billing code?
+And did you know these billing codes must be used when doctors bill insurance companies?
+If helping doctors and medical professionals file claims sounds appealing, medical billing and coding may be your path to working from home.
 You will need specialized training, which you can complete in 4-6 months through an online program like CareerStep.